joeynmt/joeynmt/README.md

 de->en | Transformer | subword-nmt | 34.53 | 33.73 | 19M | [transformer_iwslt14_deen_bpe.tar.gz](https://cl.uni-heidelberg.de/statnlpgroup/joeynmt2/transformer_iwslt14_deen_bpe.tar.gz) (211M)

 sacrebleu signature: `nrefs:1|case:lc|eff:no|tok:13a|smooth:exp|version:2.0.0`

+> :memo: **Info**
+> For interactive translate mode, you should specify `pretokenizer: "moses"` in the both src's and trg's `tokenizer_cfg`,
+> so that you can input raw sentence.
+Then `MosesTokenizer` and `MosesDetokenizer` will be applied internally.
+> For test mode, we used the preprocessed texts as input and set `pretokenizer: "none"` in the config.

 ### Masakhane JW300 afen / enaf